Authorization Code Flow

 The user will be prompted to log in or create a new DailyPay account and will be prompted to allow your application to act on their behalf.

-Users will be redirected in the open tab to your callback url with a code
+Users will be redirected in the open tab to your callback url with a `code` query parameter,

 Send the following parameters www-form-encoded in the request body to the token endpoint: